Read these three letters to appreciate the obstacles to our progress in Holyrood.

 I understand you have also contacted the Presiding Officer and Members of the

 SPCB about this matter and therefore, I am copying this response to them for their

 cc: Presiding Officer and Members of the SPCB

 Accountability Scotland was set up to improve the administrative justice system in Scotland.
 This is the overall system by which decisions of an administrative or executive nature are made in relation to particular persons, including: procedures for making such decisions; law under which such decisions are made; and systems for resolving disputes and airing grievances in relation to such decisions*.

-The next meeting of Accountability Scotland will be on Saturday October 15th, 2-4 pm.
-It will be held as previously in the Woodside Hall, Glenfarg St, Glasgow.
+The next meeting of Accountability Scotland will be on Friday February 10th 2017, 2-4 pm.
+It will be held as usual in the Woodside Hall, Glenfarg St, Glasgow.

 We thank all of you who helped us choose the most suitable date.